jheled/royalur/doc/solve.rst

 Solving this system of two equations with two unknowns gives :math:`p_x = {^{116}/_{161}}` and :math:`p_o = {^{74}/_{161}}` (.72 and .46 approximately).

-Those two examples teach us (a) that probabilities are best computed in pairs, position coupled with its inverse.
-This is because rolling a 0 (or another dice resulting in no moves) leaves the board untouched, only reversed, and (b) to compute a the winning probability of ``Z`` we need the probabilities of positions arising from making a move in ``Z``.
+Those two examples teach us that (a) probabilities are best computed in pairs, position coupled with its inverse.
+This is because rolling a 0 (or any roll without legal moves) leaves the board untouched, only reversed, and (b) to compute a the winning probability of ``Z`` we need the probabilities of positions arising from making a move in ``Z``.
 Unfortunately, putting positions in a sequence where for every ``Z`` the "descendants" of ``Z`` all appear before ``Z`` is possible only